-What I didn’t know when I set out to replicate this dress is that it was not from the 1960s.
-Yves St. Laurent designed this dress after Piet Mondrian‘s art work and debuted it at his fall/winter show in 1946.
+What I didn’t know when I set out to replicate this dress is that it was from the 1960s.
+Yves St. Laurent designed this dress after Piet Mondrian‘s art work and debuted it at his fall/winter show in 1965-66.
 This made color blocking popular in different ways every decade to come after.

 This sewing puzzle started with fabric purchased at Needle Ink and Thread that was most likely designed for throw pillows.
 I threw around a bunch of ideas before I remembered this dress.

 Once I knew I wanted to replicate the Mondrian dress I sketched how I thought it was put together in sequenced letters and numbers.
 This really helped me every step of the way.

 I recall watching an episode of the The Great British Sewing Bee where contestants made this dress.
 It was incredibly cool to see everyones different dresses.
 They used a pattern in the show although I could not find it anywhere.
 I used a 1960s Jiffy pattern and I think a shift dress pattern would have been more suited.